-- (i) The Company does not have any fixed assets.
+- (i) The Company does not have any property, plant and equipment.
 Accordingly, the provisions of clause 3(i) of the Order are not applicable. - (ii) The Company does not have any inventory.
 Accordingly, the provisions of clause 3(ii) of the Order are not applicable. - (iii) The Company has not granted any loan, secured or unsecured to companies, firms, Limited Liability Partnerships (LLPs) or other parties covered in the register maintained under Section 189 of the Act.
-Accordingly, the provisions of clauses 3(iii)(a), 3(iii)(b) and 3(iii)(c) of the Order are not applicable. - (iv) In our opinion, the Company has complied with the provisions of Section 186 in respect of investments.
-Further, in our opinion, the Company has not entered into any transaction covered under Section 185 and Section 186 of the Act in respect of loans, guarantees and security. - (v) In our opinion, the Company has not accepted any deposits within the meaning of Sections 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules, 2014 (as amended).
+Accordingly, the provisions of clauses 3(iii)(a), 3(iii)(b) and 3(iii)(c) of the Order are not applicable. - (iv) In our opinion, the Company has not entered into any transaction covered under Sections 185 and 186 of the Act.
+Accordingly, the provisions of clause 3(iv) of the Order are not applicable. - (v) In our opinion, the Company has not accepted any deposits within the meaning of Sections 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules, 2014 (as amended).
 Accordingly, the provisions of clause 3(v) of the Order are not applicable. - (vi) The Central Government has not specified maintenance of cost records under sub-section (1) of Section 148 of the Act, in respect of Company's products.
 Accordingly, the provisions of clause 3(vi) of the Order are not applicable. - (vii) (a) The Company is regular in depositing undisputed statutory dues including goods and service tax, provident fund, employees' state insurance, income-tax, sales-tax, service tax, duty of customs, duty of excise, value added tax, cess and other material statutory dues, as applicable, to the appropriate authorities.
-Further, no undisputed amounts payable in respect thereof were outstanding at the year-end for a period of more than six months from the date they become payable. - (b) There are no dues in respect of income-tax, sales-tax, service tax, duty of customs, duty of excise and value added tax that have not been deposited with the appropriate authorities on account of any dispute. - (viii) The Company has no loans or borrowings payable to a financial institution or a bank or government and no dues payable to debenture-holders during the year.
-Accordingly, the provisions of clause 3(viii) of the Order are not applicable - (ix) The Company did not raise moneys by way of initial public offer or further public offer (including debt instruments) and did not have any term loans outstanding during the year.
-Accordingly, the provisions of clause 3(ix) of the Order are not applicable. - (x) No fraud by the Company or on the Company by its officers or employees has been noticed or reported during the period covered by our audit. - (xi) The Company has not paid or provided for any managerial remuneration.
+Further, no undisputed amounts payable in respect thereof were outstanding at the year-end for a period of more than six months from the date they become payable. - (b) There are no dues in respect of income-tax, sales-tax, service tax, duty of customs, duty of excise and value added tax that have not been deposited with the appropriate authorities on account of any dispute. - (viii) The Company has not defaulted in repayment of loans or borrowings to any financial institution during the year.
+The Company has no loans or borrowings payable to a bank or government and no dues payable to debenture-holders during the year. - (ix) The Company did not raise moneys by way of initial public offer or further public offer (including debt instruments) during the year.
+In our opinion, the term loans were applied for the purposes for which the loans were obtained. - (x) No fraud by the Company or on the Company by its officers or employees has been noticed or reported during the period covered by our audit. - (xi) The Company has not paid or provided for any managerial remuneration.
 Accordingly, the provisions of Clause 3(xi) of the Order are not applicable. - (xii) In our opinion, the Company is not a Nidhi Company.
 Accordingly, provisions of clause 3(xii) of the Order are not applicable.

-Annexure A to the Independent Auditor's Report of even date to the members of IOTA Mtech Limited, on the financial statements for the year ended 31 March 2019 (cont'd)
+Annexure A to the Independent Auditor's Report of even date to the members of IOTA Mtech Limited, on the financial statements for the year ended 31 March 2020 (cont'd)